Russia Sanctions

 Travel bans

-• Designated individuals are prohibited from traveling to, or transiting through New Zealand.
+• Designated individuals are prohibited from travelling to, or transiting through New Zealand.
 The sanction may also affect an individual’s visa status if they already have a visa.

 Transport bans